Backpacking Route for Spain and Portugal

 Feast of Nossa Senhora do Monte, Madeira, August.

-Tomatina (giant tomato fight pictured above), Bunol (just outside Valencia), end of August.
+Tomatina – Giant tomato fight in Bunol (just outside Valencia), end of August.

 Romaria de Nossa Senhora dos Remedios, Lamego, August – September.